Terriers Start 2017 With A Win - PortageOnline.com

 The Portage Terriers kicked off 2017 last night with a 3-2 road victory over the Virden Oil Capitals.
 After collapsing late in the third period on Saturday against Virden the Terriers came out determined to not let it happen again.
 Portage outshot the Oil Capitals 18-12 in the first.

 Portage was 3 for 5 on the power play in their last meeting with Virden, and they would strike first on the man advantage again.
-With less than two minutes left in the first Chase Brakel hit James McIsaac with a pass in front which he buried underneath the sprawling goaltender.
+With less than two minutes left in the first period Chase Brakel hit James McIsaac with a pass in front which he buried underneath the sprawling goaltender.

 The strong play would continue for the Terriers into the second period when Brakel cut into the high slot and fired it past Virden goalie Marc Audet.
 The Oil Capitals would get on the board before the end of the frame on the power play with a tipped shot by Tyler Kirkup.